Hearts and Minds (film): Critical reception

+M. Joseph Sobran, Jr. of the conservative magazine National Review, writing in 1975, called the film a "blatant piece of propaganda ... disingenuously one-sided ..." and went on to show the cinematic techniques used by the producers to achieve this effect.

+Stefan Kanfer of Time magazine noted in 1975 that "Throughout, Hearts and Minds displays more than enough heart.
+It is mind that is missing.
+Perhaps the deepest flaw lies in the method: the Viet Nam War is too convoluted, too devious to be examined in a style of compilation without comment."

+In 2002, David Ng wrote in Images: A Journal of Film and Popular Culture wrote: "The documentary is clearly anti-war in both tone and content."

 Academy Award

-After Columbia Pictures refused to distribute the picture, producer Bert Schneider went to Henry Jaglom and Howard Zuker to purchase back the rights and released the film in March 1975 through Warner Bros.
-A planned December 18, 1974 opening in Los Angeles, California was canceled after the production company had been unable to pay the $1 million needed to buy the rights from Columbia Pictures.
-Thanks to Howard Zuker, the film was ultimately shown in Los Angeles for the one week it needed to be eligible for consideration for the 1974 Academy Awards.
+After Columbia Pictures refused to distribute the picture, producer Bert Schneider went to Henry Jaglom to purchase back the rights and released the film in March 1975 through Warner Bros.
+A planned December 18, 1974, opening in Los Angeles, California was canceled after the production company had been unable to pay the $1 million needed to buy the rights from Columbia Pictures.
+The film was ultimately shown in Los Angeles for the one week it needed to be eligible for consideration for the 1974 Academy Awards.

 During his acceptance speech for the Academy Award for Best Documentary, Feature, on April 8, 1975, co-producer Bert Schneider said, "It's ironic that we're here at a time just before Vietnam is about to be liberated" and then read a telegram containing "Greetings of Friendship to all American People" from Ambassador Dinh Ba Thi of the Provisional Revolutionary Government (Viet Cong) delegation to the Paris Peace Accords.
 The telegram thanked the anti-war movement "for all they have done on behalf of peace".
 Frank Sinatra responded later in the evening by reading a letter from Bob Hope, another presenter on the show, which said: "The academy is saying, 'We are not responsible for any political references made on the program, and we are sorry they had to take place this evening.'"